go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 ## Using `logrotate` instead of built-in log rotation

 Gitea includes built-in log rotation mechanism, which should be enough for most deployments.
-However, if you instead want to use `logrotate` program instead:
+However, if you instead want to use `logrotate` program:

 -  Disable built-in log rotation by set `LOG_ROTATE` to false on your `app.ini`.
 -  Install `logrotate`.